dotnet-presentations/csharp-workshop/README.md

-# C# 9 Workshop
+# C# 9 & 10 Workshop

-Welcome to the C# workshop focused on learning new features in C# 9.
-This is roughly a 2 hour workshop and includes [slides](WhatsNewInCSharp.pptx), a full [demo script](DemoScript.md), and a starting & finish project to follow.
+Welcome to the C# workshop focused on learning new features in C# 9 & 10.
+This is roughly a 2 hour workshop and includes [slides](WhatsNewInCSharp.pptx), a full [demo script for C# 9](DemoScript-CSharp9.md) and [demo script for C# 10](DemoScript-CSharp10.md), and a starting & finish project to follow.